Discrimination and your rights

 - publicly wearing or displaying clothing, signs, emblems or insignias in order to vilify.

-If you’re bullied due to your age, sex, race, religion or disability, or another characteristic covered by anti-discrimination law, you can make a complaint to the Anti-Discrimination Commission Queensland or federal agencies.
+If you’re bullied due to your age, sex, race, religion or disability, or another characteristic covered by anti-discrimination law, you can make a complaint to the Queensland Human Rights Commission or federal agencies.

 If the bullying is not against any anti-discrimination law, it still may be against workplace health and safety laws or workplace or education policy if it is repeated and unreasonable behaviour.
 Bullying can take place anywhere, including schools and workplaces.
 You should contact the Workplace Health & Safety Info Line at Fair and Safe Work Queensland on 1300 369 915 or get legal advice.